andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

-The main data set is a CSV file containing individual survey responses as rows, and each column corresponding to a survey variable (i.e. a response to an individual question or a demographic variable).
+The main data set is a CSV file containing individual survey responses as rows, with each column corresponding to a survey variable (i.e. a response to an individual question or a demographic variable).
 Column headings represent a variable name.
 For example, the column `PRIP05A` corresponds to a question about whether the